FabricMC/fabricmc.net/README.md

 Install Docker and VSCode on the host, no need to install NodeJS or Ruby on the host.

 * Open dev container with vscode
-* Run `bundle install && bundler exec jekyll serve` in a terminal
+* Run `bundle install && bundle exec jekyll serve` in a terminal
 * In a second terminal, run: `cd scripts`, `npm i`, `npm run dev`
 * http://localhost:4000/